mRs-/Black-Friday-Deals/README.md

 ### 💸 [AnySelect](https://anyselectai.com/) The best and quickest way to use ChatGPT/LLM from any app on macOS!.
 Get 60% off with this code **BF2024**

+### 💸 [Trickster](https://www.apparentsoft.com/trickster) ~ 50% OFF till Dec 2nd

+Find Recently used and modified files at your fingertips.
+50% off.

 <p>&nbsp;</p>

 ## Video Software